Cross-country skiing at Achensee

 In Pertisau there is a practice slope for all those who will be standing on narrow cross-country skis for the first time.
 Here the correct cross-country stride is learned in a relaxed fashion.
 The local authorities have also made every effort over many years to provide barrier-free slopes.
-Meanwhile, in Pertisau, Maurach and Achenkirch several slopes have special tracks for cross-country sledding.
+The communities of Pertisau, Maurach and Achenkirch provide specially designedcross-country routes for wheelchair users.
 Achensee also has its own slope for dogs, where dogs get to accompany their owners unimpeded.

 Cross-country events at Achensee

 At the start of January there is the Achensee Nordic Run and the Raiffeisen-Steinöl-Trophy.
 While ambitious athletes head out on the 30 kilometre, very demanding route, or do battle to get to the front on the 15 kilometre route, the up-and-coming athletes get to lock horns at the Mini Achensee Run.
 The skaters always start on Saturday; while on Sunday it’s the turn of the classic skaters.